rust-bitcoin/hammersbald/README.md

 #### Data types

 * 1 transaction or application defined data
-* 2 header or block
+* 2 blockchain header or block
 * 3 spill over of the hash table

 ##### Transaction or application specific data